Teradata/developer-resources/docs/install-ai-unlimited/quickstart/setup-ai-unlimited.md

 <summary>Step 3: Cloud integration</summary>

 Fill in your CSP parameters in the following fields.
-Before you start with this section, verify that your CSP account has all the resources required by the AI Unlimited engine and that your organization administrator has adequate permissions to configure the resources and services in your CSP.
+Before you start, verify that your CSP account has all the resources required by the AI Unlimited engine and that your organization administrator has adequate permissions to configure the resources and services in your CSP.

 :::note
 You can modify these parameters directly from the Jupyter notebook while connecting to the AI Unlimited engine.